Overview of EWCL Project Component

-For each class of participants, EWCL seeks four partner organizations to collaborate with trainees on an important wildlife conservation project.
+For each class of participants, EWCL seeks four partner organizations to collaborate with trainees on an important wildlife conservation project (visit the 'Class Projects' page to see all past EWCL projects).
 Potential partners are invited by EWCL board members to submit brief concepts to the EWCL board describing their project idea, goals and potential roles for EWCL participants.
 Projects are typically 18 months in duration and may have multiple objectives.
 There is no projected cost to partner organizations, but assets in the form of guidance, materials, contacts or other resources to ensure the success of the proposed project are very important.
-Past partners and their projects include:
+Examples of EWCL partners and their projects include:

 - IUCN Saola Working Group: The EWCL Saola Team worked to improve snare removal in saola habitat, increase awareness about the plight of the saola, generate financial support for its conservation and provided capacity for the IUCN Saola Working Group (SWG).

 - FREELAND: With this Thai nonprofit organization, the EWCL Slow Loris Team carried out an investigative training program for Thai and Lao law enforcement to combat the rampant illegal trade of the slow loris species in Southeast Asia.

 - Painted Dog Conservation & Painted Dog Research Trust: The EWCL Painted Dog Team increased international awareness and conservation support of painted dogs while re-designing and raising funds to manufacture effective anti-snare collars for in-situ use by Painted Dog Conservation & Painted Dog Research Trust.